orsonteodoro/nano-ycmd/README.md

 ####Why do we depend on the string_replace library provided by https://github.com/pixelb/libs?

 No good offerings with license compatiblity with GPL3 for a string_replace in C.  You may use replacement of string_replace but keep the function signature the same.
 You may commit a replacement for string_replace that is GPL3 if you want.
-I tested glib and it doesn't work.  string_replace by brady turned out to be robust.
+I tested glib and it doesn't work.  string_replace by brady turned out to be not problematic compared to others.

 ####How long did it take to make this?